-All pointers in Rust are explicit first-class values.
+All pointers are explicit first-class values.
 They can be moved or copied, stored into data structs, and returned from functions.

-mutability provides an exception for this in certain circumstances.
-As the
+Interior mutability provides an exception for this in certain circumstances.

-name suggests, any number of shared references to a value may exit.
-A shared
+As the name suggests, any number of shared references to a value may exist.

 &mut type or

 &'a mut type.